-As the Tourtalk system has 40 channels, multiple tours can take place within the same venue at the same time.
+As all Tourtalk systems have multiple channels, separate tours can take place within the same venue at the same time.

 An inductive neck loop is available to assist a hearing aid wearer attending a tour.